issa-project/issa-pipeline/environment/containers/entity-fishing/README.md

 <code>docker stop entity-fishing</code>

 The *run-ef.sh* starts the *entity-fishing service* inside the container and should not be executed on the host.
-The *install-entity-fishong.sh*, *install-models.sh* and *run-entity-fishong.sh* are helper scripts to build, install and run the entity-fishing Docker container.
+The *install-entity-fishing.sh*, *install-models.sh* and *run-entity-fishing.sh* are helper scripts to build, install and run the entity-fishing Docker container.